Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene

 with the order parameter $m_{2Q_F}$ satisfying $m_{2Q_F}(0)=1$ and $m_{2Q_F}(T_{\rm hx})=0$, and the ordering temperature $T_{\rm hx}$.
 Before proceeding, we discuss the spatial rotational symmetry breaking in the ansatz.
 Namely, simultaneously establishing a helix in all three arrays would require the helix period $\pi/Q_F$ to be commensurate with $\lambda_M$ [see Fig.~\ref{fig:schematic}(a)], as the triangular network would otherwise lead to geometrical frustration.
 However, this commensurate condition necessitates precise tuning of the chemical potential.
-Under typical conditions, a 2D spin helix will form within a single array, thereby breaking the $C_3$ rotational symmetry---a scenario we explore throughout the article.
+Under typical conditions, a quasi-2D spin helix will form within a single array as shown in Fig.~\ref{fig:schematic}(d), thereby breaking the $C_3$ rotational symmetry---a scenario we explore throughout the article.